-Peter Brubaker
+Peter H. Brubaker

 Peter Brubaker, PhD, is a Professor and Chair in the Department of Health and Exercise Science at Wake Forest University in Winston-Salem, North Carolina.
 He was Director of Cardiac Rehabilitation (now Healthy Exercise and Lifestyle Programs) from 1991-2016.
 He has been an active member (Fellow) for 30+ years of both the American College of Sports Medicine and the American Association of Cardiopulmonary Rehabilitation.